Priyansh-jsk/ChatGPT_PE_LLM/README.md

 2. Use delimiters like: ```, """, < >, <tag> </tag>, :
 3. Ask for structured output-> HTML, JSON, etc.
 4. Check whether conditions are satisfied to do a task.
-5. Few examples of the sorts of task prompting completion.
+5. A few examples of the sorts of task prompting completion.
 6. Give the model time to think.
 7. Specify the steps to output the task, breaking down the solution into neat steps.
 8. Make the output in a specified format for better parsing.